shopware5/shopware/UPGRADE-5.7.md

 ### Deprecations

 * Deprecated `\Shopware_Controllers_Frontend_Checkout::getTaxRates`, it will be removed in the next minor version v5.8.
 Use `TaxAggregator::taxSum` instead.

 ### Additions

 * Added `\Shopware\Components\Cart\TaxAggregatorInterface`
 * Added `\Shopware\Components\Cart\TaxAggregator` as a default implementation, extracting the tax aggregation logic from the checkout controller
 * Added a new component to the update process.
 The `.htaccess`-file now contains a section dedicated to the Shopware core.
+* Added new polyfill dependencies which were indirect dependencies before
+  * `symfony/polyfill-php80` version 1.23.1
+  * `symfony/polyfill-php81` version 1.23.0

 ### Changes

 * Changed `\Shopware_Controllers_Frontend_Checkout::getTaxRates`, this method uses the `TaxAggregator::taxSum` now
 * Changed `\Shopware_Models_Document_Order::processOrder`, this method uses the `TaxAggregator::shippingCostsTaxSum` method now
 * Changed `\Shopware_Models_Document_Order::processPositions`, this method uses the `TaxAggregator::positionsTaxSum` method now
+* Updated `league/flysystem` to version 1.1.6
+* Updated `symfony/config` to version 4.4.34
+* Updated `symfony/console` to version 4.4.34
+* Updated `symfony/dependency-injection` to version 4.4.34
+* Updated `symfony/expression-language` to version 4.4.34
+* Updated `symfony/form` to version 4.4.34
+* Updated `symfony/http-foundation` to version 4.4.34
+* Updated `symfony/http-kernel` to version 4.4.34
+* Updated `symfony/process` to version 4.4.34
+* Updated `symfony/serializer` to version 5.3.12
+* Updated `symfony/validator` to version 4.4.34
+* Updated several indirect dependencies

 ### Removals